-Covering an area of 72,909 ha (180,160 acres), the National Park encompasses one of the few pine forests that exists on the Baja Peninsula.
-Part of the Sierra Juarez and San Pedro Martir Pine-oak Forests ecoregion, it is known for its pine and cypress trees, granite rock formations and snow-capped mountains in the winter.
+Covering an area of 72,909 ha (180,160 acres), the National Park encompasses one of the few pine forests on the Baja Peninsula.
+It is part of the Sierra Juarez and San Pedro Martir Pine-oak Forests ecoregion and is known for its pine and cypress trees, granite rock formations, and snow-capped mountains in the winter.

 The National Park is located within the Sierra de San Pedro Mártir mountain range, part of the Peninsular Ranges System.
 The Peninsular Ranges are a series of six coastal mountain ranges that run from north to south along the entire length of the Baja California Peninsula.